hackclub/winter/xi-forgetme.md

 Thank you for reading my project, just as the title, this is a portable private cloud.

 It can also move everywhere as a mini car.
 You can control it with the RPi.
+It can also use a hotpot to connect with your phone.

 This project is made for a home NAS to storage data locally rather than storage them on clouds.